Stress is a part of life and something that you come up against more times than you count.

 If a person develops chronic stress or stress disorders such as PTSD (Post Traumatic Stress Disorder) and ASD (Acute Stress Disorder) then this can leave them open to many physical and psychological illnesses.
 People that deal with chronic stress can experience a lowered immune system, heart troubles, insomnia and mental health disorders such as depression and anxiety.

-One issue stress can lead to is substance abuse.
-Being aware of the signs of both conditions and the clear relationship between substance abuse and stress is the first step to combating the issues.
+Stress can lead to substance abuse and drug use.
+Being aware of the signs of both conditions and the clear relationship between substance abuse is the first step to combating the issues.

 At Rehab Clinics Group we help people deal with their addictions, alongside offering treatments for stress, anxiety, depression and many other issues.

 Stress is a reaction to change or mental or psychological pressure that you are feeling.
 It’s a daily part of life and the causes of stress are as varied as the personalities of people on earth.
 Whilst stress has negative connotations, it does exist for a reason.
 Stress is a great motivator – giving people the prod they need to succeed or in some cases survive a dangerous experience.